-Upon completion of screening procedures, you will need a complete medical work-up at HealthQwest Frontiers of Macon.
+Upon completion of screening procedures, you will need a complete medical work-up at PTC.
 The work-up includes a medical history and physical examination with blood work and urine samples.
 It also includes a tuberculosis test and HIV testing upon request.

-If you are pregnant, you will be referred for adequate prenatal care and PTC will follow up.
+• If you are pregnant, you will be referred for adequate prenatal care and PTC will follow up.